robertlupinek/rh-ex407/README.md

 Download and configure a file using facts.

-- [ ] Create the playbook `/home/carlton/ansible/report.yml`
+- [ ] Create the playbook `/home/carlton/ansible/report.yml` targeting `all` nodes.
-- [ ] Playbook must download the file `http://node3/mypage/system-report` and copy it to each node
+- [ ] Playbook must download the file `http://node3/mypage/system-report` and copy to `/home/carlton/report.txt` on each node.
 - [ ] Each node must replace the values in `???` in the file as follows:

 ```
 HOSTNAME: The hostname of the node
 MEMORY MB: Memory in MB
 XVDA GB: Size of device /dev/xvda in GB
-XVDH GB: Size of device /dev/xvda in GB
+XVDH GB: Size of device /dev/xvdh in GB
 ```
 - [ ] If a device or setting doesn't exist replace the `???` with the word `NONE`
+- [ ] Run the playbook `/home/carlton/ansible/report.yml`